Symmetry properties of pair correlations in heavy deformed nuclei: Acknowledgments

 \section{Acknowledgments}

 We thank P.~Garrett, E.~Leistenschneider, and T.~Papenbrock for useful discussions.
+We also thank K. Neerg{\aa}rd for his careful reading of the manuscript.
 This work was supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada and the Canada Foundation for Innovation (CFI).
 TRIUMF receives federal funding via a contribution agreement with the National Research Council of Canada.
 Computational resources were provided by SHARCNET and NERSC.